Chapter 1. Introduction to Persistent Storage in Red Hat OpenStack Platform

-In general, a clustered storage solution provides greater back end scalability.
-For example, when using Red Hat Ceph as a Block Storage back end, you can scale storage capacity and redundancy by adding more Ceph OSD (Object Storage Daemon) nodes.
-Both Block Storage and Object Storage services support Red Hat Ceph as a back end.
+In general, a clustered storage solution provides greater back-end scalability.
+For example, when you use Red Hat Ceph as a Block Storage (cinder) back end, you can scale storage capacity and redundancy by adding more Ceph Object Storage Daemon (OSD) nodes.
+Block Storage, Object Storage (swift) and Shared File Systems Storage (manila) services support Red Hat Ceph Storage as a back end.

-By default, the Object Storage service uses the file system on configured storage nodes, and can use as much space as is available.
-The Object Storage service supports the XFS and ext4 file systems, and both can be scaled up to consume as much available underlying block storage.
+By default, the Object Storage service uses the file system on configured storage nodes, and it can use as much space as is available.
+The Object Storage service supports the XFS and ext4 file systems, and both can be scaled up to consume as much underlying block storage as is available.
 You can also scale capacity by adding more storage devices to the storage node.

 1.2.
 Accessibility and Administration

 Volumes are consumed only through instances, and can only be attached to and mounted within one instance at a time.
 Users can create snapshots of volumes, which can be used for cloning or restoring a volume to a previous state (see Section 1.4, “Redundancy and Disaster Recovery”).
 The Block Storage service also allows you to create volume types, which aggregate volume settings (for example, size and back end) that can be easily invoked by users when creating new volumes.
 These types can be further associated with Quality-of-Service specifications, which allow you to create different storage tiers for users.

 Like volumes, shares are consumed through instances.
 However, shares can be directly mounted within an instance, and do not need to be attached through the dashboard or CLI.
 Shares can also be mounted by multiple instances simultaneously.
 The Shared File Systems service also supports share snapshots and cloning; you can also create share types to aggregate settings (similar to volume types).